 During Thanksgiving week 2003, they visited a former dairy farm and current grass seed farm on Laughlin Road that made quite an impression.
 Four months later, they were proud owners of a grass seed farm with vineyard potential.

 In 2007, they planted the first ten acres of their Pinot Noir vineyard with the Pommard clone, followed in subsequent years by an additional twenty two acres of Pinot Noir consisting of Dijon 777, 115, 667, 948 and Wädenswil clones and three acres of Chardonnay, consisting of Dijon 76 and 548 clones.
 The grapes from the first harvest were purchased by Tony Rynders.
-The intent was to be growers for a few years, however, after barrel tasting the first wine from their property, they changed the business plan and asked Tony to make them fifty cases in 2010.
-Thus began Saffron Fields Vineyard wines.
+The intent was to be growers for a few years, however, after barrel tasting the first wine from their property, they changed their mind and asked Tony to make them fifty cases in 2010.
+This was the humble beginnings of Saffron Fields Vineyard wines.

-In addition to cultivating a vineyard, Angela is developing a beautiful, sustainably maintained farmstead, including an orchard, and more.
-She is passionate about her garden and art collection, and is excited to incorporate both of these passions into the property with a landscape designed by Hoichi Kurisu, former director of the Portland Japanese Garden and designer of some of the best Japanese gardens in the country.
+In addition to cultivating a vineyard, Angela has devel0ped a beautiful, sustainably maintained farmstead, including an orchard, and more.
+She is passionate about her garden and art collection, and is excited to incorporate both of these passions with a landscape designed by Hoichi Kurisu, former director of the Portland Japanese Garden and designer of some of the best Japanese gardens in the country.

 “We could have only done this in Oregon”, says Sanjeev.
 “We had no practical experience in viticulture and oenology but were able to make our vision into reality with the help and advice from people we met along the way.
 It is an ongoing, fun adventure which brings us joy every step of the way.”

-Along with Angela, Sanjeev is an art enthusiast and contributes heavily to the creative aesthetic of Saffron Fields.
-Saffron Fields derives its name from India where Sanjeev spent much of his childhood.
-In the region, saffron evokes a sense of serenity and purity.
+Sanjeev was an art enthusiast and contributed heavily to the creative aesthetic of the Saffron Fields brand.
+The vineyard name derives from India where Sanjeev spent his childhood and his love of the Beatles.
+In India, saffron evokes a sense of serenity and purity.
 “The first time I saw a vineyard after harvest, I was overwhelmed by the saffron-colored field,” says Sanjeev.